 We work with industry and employers to understand the skills that are needed.
 We share this information with education and training providers, who create learning programmes that give people relevant skills to address future workforce needs.

 We lead the development of industry qualifications, set industry standards and assess training provision against these industry standards.
 Where appropriate, we set and help with capstone assessments at the end of a qualification.
 We help ensure industry standards are applied consistently across the country and all modes of learning, whether on the job, on campus or online.

 We also endorse vocational education programmes before NZQA approves them.

-As well as engaging with industry and employers, we work collaboratively across the vocational education sector.
-We engage with Regional Skills Leadership Groups (RSLGs), the Tertiary Education Commission (TEC), New Zealand Qualifications Authority (NZQA), Centres of Vocational Excellence (CoVEs) and providers (Te Pūkenga, Wānanga and Private Training Establishments).
+As well as engaging with industry and employers, we partner with Regional Skills Leadership Groups, the Tertiary Education Commission, NZ Qualifications Authority, Centres of Vocational Excellence, and providers (Te Pūkenga, Wānanga, and Private Training Establishments).
 We also engage with the Ministry of Education, advocacy groups, learners, Te Taumata Aronui, government agencies, and schools.

 The green of our brand references the forest’s foliage and relates to Māori culture and the connection between people and nature.
 The Ngahere, our forests, were the source of materials needed for construction, particularly trees, such as nikau, for their foliage and ponga and use of timber.

 Established on 4 October 2021, our WDC resulted from extensive consultation with industry and vocational education sector.
 WDC Interim Establishment Boards (iEBs) led the process, with industry representatives overseeing WDCs’ legal establishment through Orders in Council (OiC), which outline the name of our WDC, industries represented, governance arrangements and other core aspects.